 Store reports, screenshots, or documentation directly within each task for full context.

-Integrations let you connect Asana to the tools your team already uses, without needing to jump back and forth between platforms.
-You'll find a few of our favorite integrations for corrective action plans below, but be sure to review our app integration hub to find your go-to tools.
+Integrations let you connect Asana to the tools your team already uses without switching between platforms.
+Here are a few of our favorites for corrective action plans, but check out our app integration hub for the full list.

 Notify team members in Slack when anyone assigns, updates, or validates corrective actions within your Asana project.